 Following these security practices, can help a HDO to reduce the risks associated with malicious code:

 Install and maintain antivirus software.
-Antivirus software recognizes malware and protects your computer against it.
+Antivirus software recognizes malware and protects the Nurse station hosting system.
 Installing antivirus software from a reputable vendor is an important step in preventing and detecting infections.
 Always visit vendor sites directly rather than clicking on advertisements or email links.
-Because attackers are continually creating new viruses and other forms of malicious code, it is important to keep your antivirus software up-to-date.
+Because attackers are continually creating new viruses and other forms of malicious code, it is important to keep your antivirus software up to date.

 Use caution with links and attachments.
-Take appropriate precautions when using email and web browsers to reduce the risk of an infection.
-Be wary of unsolicited email attachments and use caution when clicking on email links, even if they seem to come from people you know.
+Take appropriate precautions when using email and web browsers to reduce the risk of virus attacks.
+Be wary of unsolicited email attachments and use caution when clicking on email links, even if they seem to come from people you are aware of.
 (Using Caution with Email Attachments)

 Block pop-up advertisements.
 Pop-up blockers disable browser windows that could potentially contain malicious code.
 Most browsers have a free feature that can be enabled to block pop-up advertisements.

 Use an account with limited permissions.
 When navigating the web, it's a good security practice to use an account with limited permissions.
-If you do become infected, restricted permissions keep the malicious code from spreading and escalating to an administrative account.
+If the system got affected with virus, restricted permissions keep the malicious code from spreading and escalating to an administrative account.

-Disable external media AutoRun and AutoPlay features.
-Disabling AutoRun and AutoPlay features prevents external media infected with malicious code from automatically running on the computer.
+Disable external media Autorun and AutoPlay features.
+Disabling Autorun and AutoPlay features prevents external media infected with malicious code from automatically running on the system.

 Change your passwords.
-If you believe the computer is infected, change the passwords.
+If you believe the system is infected, change the passwords.
 This includes any passwords for websites that may have been cached in the web browser.
 Create and use strong passwords, making them difficult for attackers to guess.
 (Choosing and Protecting Passwords and Supplementing Passwords)

 Keep software updated.
-Install software patches on the computer so attackers do not take advantage of known vulnerabilities.
+Install software patches on the system so attackers do not take advantage of known vulnerabilities.
 Consider enabling automatic updates, when available.
 (Understanding Patches and Software Updates)

 Back up data.
 Regularly back up the documents, photos, and important email messages to the cloud or to an external hard drive.
-In the event of an infection, information will not be lost.
+In the event of an attack, then information won’t be lost.

 Install or enable a firewall.
-Firewalls can prevent some types of infection by blocking malicious traffic before it enters the computer.
+Firewalls can prevent some types of attacks by blocking malicious traffic before it enters the system.
 Some operating systems include a firewall; if the operating system you are using includes one, enable it.

 Use anti-spyware tools.
-Spyware is a common virus source, but you can minimize infections by using a program that identifies and removes spyware.
+Spyware is a common virus source, but the attacks can be minimized by using a program that identifies and removes spyware.
 Most antivirus software includes an anti-spyware option; ensure you enable it.

-Monitor accounts.
-Look for any unauthorized use of, or unusual activity on your accounts—especially banking accounts.
-If you identify unauthorized or unusual activity, contact your account provider immediately.

 Avoid using public Wi-Fi.
 Unsecured public Wi-Fi may allow an attacker to intercept device’s network traffic and gain access to personal information.

 14 Information system monitoring

+Information systems security relies on the practice of ensuring and maintaining the confidentiality, integrity, and availability of information systems and the data transmitted, processed, and/or stored on those systems.

 Recommendation for customer (HDO): It is the HDO's responsibility to maintain the integrity for its IT systems.
 The Nurse Station application can be accessed through web interface on a system which is owned by the HDO.

 Monitor critical systems and networks for indicators of attacks (IOA), and unauthorized connections to critical information systems.